johnsosoka/site-johnsosoka-com/website/pages/index.md

 permalink: /
 ---

-Welcome to my homepage, it's both a work in progress and lacking clear direction.
+Welcome to my homepage.
+It's definitely a work in progress, but I do enjoy maintaining it.
 I'm mostly using it as a place to collect my thoughts, document my projects and share some family updates.